-A UX review is where an experienced UX practitioner takes data, insights, and business metrics and asses the quality user experience of a website or app and makes recommendations based on evidence to make improvements.
+A UX review is where an experienced UX practitioner takes data, insights, and business metrics and asses the quality user experience of a website, app or other digital product and makes recommendations based on evidence to make improvements.

 Why conduct a UX review?

-By a long margin the best way to improve a user experience is to conduct research with users.
+The best way to improve a user experience is to conduct research with users.
 However time and budget constraints mean that is not always possible.
 Reasons why you’d conduct a UX review rather than user research (Taken from my 2015 article)

 - Quick results: user research and analysis takes at least three weeks.